VMware Installation and Configuration

 Confirm and start the installation process by pressing the F11 key.

-Now that VMware has booted up you see a warning message on the screen if the server does not find a DHCP server.
+Now that VMware has booted up, you will see a warning message on the screen if the server does not find a DHCP server.
 Do not worry about this message, we can access the VMware configuration console via the server directly.
 Even if your VMware server did find a DHCP server, I recommend that you change the server’s IP from a dynamic IP to a static IP by following the directions below.
 To begin, press the F2 key.
 We need to set a static IP address.
 To do this press the down arrow twice then press the Enter key to select the Configure Management Network option.

 On the screen capture above we can see that this server has an APPA IP address of 169.254.0.1 which is useless to us.